28ede1/untitled-asteroids-repo/README.md

 A weather API collects temperature and wind speed information for a city entered by the player through the Difficulty button in the options menu.
 The temperature is used to modify the distribution of asteroid types, simulating weather-impact on asteroid spawning.
 The wind speed influences the default speed at which asteroids spawn.

+## Weather Api (mock version)

+As of 4/10/2025, the import requests module is not compatible for pgybag, the library used for running the python code in browser.
+So, a seperate class with a custom get method selects a US states temperature and wind speed information from a dictionary.
+The temperature and windspeed work the same.

 #### Save/Load Feature

 The game includes a save/load feature that allows players to save their difficulty settings (temperature and wind speed).
 This ensures that the game will remember the player's last difficulty configuration when resumed.
 The player can also click a button in settings to reset data to a fresh save file.